kvertacnik/Practical_Bioinformatics_Workshop/2_remote_server_mcc.md

 ### **_Task:_** Get sequencing read files
 Our data is from this [BioProject](https://www.ncbi.nlm.nih.gov/bioproject/PRJNA893460/).
 We need to download shotgun reads for multiple individuals, which is a repetitive task (and the perfect opportunity to use a for loop!).

-A list of the SRA accessions is at `/pscratch/jdu282_brazil_bootcamp2023/data/Bdor_WGS_SRA_list.txt`

-You were all assigned a set of four samples, to get a file with the accession values run <br>
-`sed -n '<lower_number>,<upper_number>' /pscratch/jdu282_brazil_bootcamp2023/data/Bdor_WGS_SRA_list.txt > SRA_accessions.txt`

 To download from NCBI, we need to use the program [SRAtoolkit](https://github.com/ncbi/sra-tools/wiki/01.-Downloading-SRA-Toolkit).
-It's already installed at `/pscratch/jdu282_brazil_bootcamp2023/programs/sratoolkit.3.1.0-ubuntu64/`
+It's already installed at `/scratch/kdu224/bioinf_2024/programs/sratoolkit.3.1.0-ubuntu64/`

+A list of the SRA accessions is on the cluster at `/scratch/kdu224/bioinf_2024/data/Bdor_WGS_SRA_list.txt`

+1. Go to your personal directory on the cluster.
+2. You were all assigned a set of four samples, to get a file with those accession values run `sed -n '<lower_number>,<upper_number>' /scratch/kdu224/bioinf_2024/data/Bdor_WGS_SRA_list.txt > SRA_accessions.txt` <br>
+Note that the sed command should look something like `sed -n '20,24'`
-Make a copy of your job script template `cp batch_header.sh SRA_download.sh`
+3. Make a copy of your job script template `cp job_header.sh SRA_download.sh`

-Open SRA_download.sh and add the following after the header:
+4. Open SRA_download.sh in nano (`nano SRA_download.sh`) and add the following after the header (I suggest using copy-and-paste):
 ```
-for f in `cat SRA_accessions.txt`; do /pscratch/jdu282_brazil_bootcamp2023/programs/sratoolkit.3.1.0-ubuntu64/bin/prefetch $f; /pscratch/jdu282_brazil_bootcamp2023/sratoolkit.3.1.0-ubuntu64/bin/fasterq-dump --outdir fastq --skip-technical --threads 32 $f/$f.sra; rm -rf $f; done
+for f in `cat SRA_accessions.txt`; do /scratch/kdu224/bioinf_2024/programs/sratoolkit.3.1.0-ubuntu64/bin/prefetch $f; /scratch/kdu224/bioinf_2024/programs/sratoolkit.3.1.0-ubuntu64/bin/fasterq-dump --outdir fastq --skip-technical --threads 32 $f/$f.sra; rm -rf $f; done
 ```

-Then submit your job `sbatch SRA_download.sh`.
-Assuming it starts right away, this should take about 10 minutes and you should have a new folder named "fastq".
+5. Save your file (`control + x`) and submit your job `sbatch SRA_download.sh`.
+Assuming the job starts right away, it will take about 10 minutes and you should have a new folder named "fastq".

 ___

 ### **_Task:_** Subsample sequencing read files
 The sequence files have ~20-30 million reads.
 To speed up analysis time, let's subsample them down to 1 million reads.
 This way, we'll have enough time for the entire genotyping pipeline, but it will obviously affect the final SNP dataset that we obtain at the end.

+1. In your personal directory on the cluster, make a copy of your job script template `cp job_header.sh SRA_subsample.sh`
-Make and submit a batch script named SRA_subsample.sh with these commands.
-Also change `#SBATCH --ntasks=32` to `#SBATCH --ntasks=1`.
-This job will take about 10 seconds.
+2. Open SRA_subsample.sh (`nano SRA_subsample.sh`) and change `#SBATCH --ntasks=32` to `#SBATCH --ntasks=1`
+3. Add the following after the header (don't forget to update the SRA_accessions.txt path with your specific information):
 ```
 cd fastq

-for f in `cat /path/to/SRA_accessions.txt`; do head -n 4000000 "$f"_1.fastq > "$f"_1Mreads_R1.fastq; head -n 4000000 "$f"_2.fastq > "$f"_1Mreads_R2.fastq; done
+for f in `cat /path/to/SRA_accessions.txt`; do head -n 4000000 "$f"_1.fastq > "$f".1Mreads.R1.fastq; head -n 4000000 "$f"_2.fastq > "$f".1Mreads.R2.fastq; done
 ```
+4. Save your file (`control + x`) and submit your job `sbatch SRA_subsample.sh`.
+Assuming the job starts right away, it will take about 10 seconds.

 **_Question:_** Can you follow what's going on in this job?
 Why are we getting 4000000 lines per file?
 And what does the `>` do?